11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 - **Progress Bar Widget:** The progress bar block is designed to let the user create a customizable bar and/or circle progress counter to represent percentage values.

-- **Restaurant Menu Widget:** The Restaurant Menu Block has been designed particularly for users building website in restaurants or cafes.
+- **Restaurant Menu Widget:** The Restaurant Menu Block has been designed particularly for users building websites in restaurants or cafes.
 It is used for preparing online menus.

 - **Social Links Widget:** The Social Links Block displays the social networks page on a website with different templates and several features.

-- **Show More Widget:** The Show More Block helps the user to display certain excerpt or less text of the content and after clicking the show more button then it will display the full content.
+- **Show More Widget:** The Show More Block helps the user to display certain excerpts or less text of the content and after clicking the show more button then it will display the full content.

-- **Tabs Widget:** The Tabs Block facilitates user to display content in a fully tabbed UX which contains title, description and buttons with many templates.
+- **Tabs Widget:** The Tabs Block facilitates users to display content in a fully tabbed UX which contains title, description and buttons with many templates.

 - **Team Widget:** With the Team Block users can create an attractive and sophisticated team section where they can represent the team members of their company professionally.

 - **Testimonial Widget:** The Testimonial Block is used to display the feedback or quotation given by your user which helps site visitors to trust in your product, services.

-- **Timeline Widget:** The Timeline Block is one of the most significant blocks builds for your website.
+- **Timeline Widget:** The Timeline Block is one of the most significant blocks built for your website.
 It is used to represent the user information or events in chronological order with different styles.

 - **Video Popup Widget:** The Video Popup Block display video from YouTube, Vimeo link or custom uploaded a video in popup mode with several styles.
 Advanced video control options are available.